La Palma: Economy

 The local economy is primarily based on agriculture and tourism.
 Bananas are grown throughout the island with many banana farms on the western side of the island in Los Llanos de Aridane.
+Following the 2021 Cumbre Vieja volcanic eruption, studies have shown the volcanic activity did not significantly contaminate banana crops on the island.
 Other crops include bird of paradise flowers, oranges, avocados and grapes.
 Local ranchers raise cattle, sheep and goats.
 Fishermen operating from Santa Cruz de La Palma, Tazacorte, and Puerto Naos catch fish for the local markets.

 Flora and fauna

 La Palma has abundant plant life, including several endemic species.

 Although large areas have been deforested, the upland areas of La Palma retain much of the evergreen laurel forest, where species of Lauraceae, such as Laurus azorica, Persea indica, and Ocotea foetens are a characteristic component.
 This is a relictual population of the Pliocene subtropical forests which used to cover the island.

 The Canary Island pine is found on all of the western Canary Islands, but it is particularly abundant on La Palma.
 The pine forests are also home to two recently discovered and extremely rare La Palma endemics: Lotus eremiticus and L. pyranthus.

-Spartocytisus supranubius, a white-flowered broom known locally as Retama del Teide, is native to La Palma and Tenerife, being restricted to the alpine/subalpine habitats present only in these two islands.
+Cytisus supranubius, a white-flowered broom known locally as Retama del Teide, is native to La Palma and Tenerife, being restricted to the alpine/subalpine habitats present only in these two islands.
 Like Tenerife, La Palma also has its own alpine violet, Viola palmensis.

 Echium pininana is endemic to La Palma and the tallest species in the genus, reaching over 4 m.
 It is related to Echium wildpretii which occurs, with separate subspecies, in the subalpine zone of both Tenerife and La Palma.
 Both species are monocarpic, producing a massive terminal inflorescence.
 Echium webbii, a branched shrub with several smaller, dark blue flower spikes, is another island endemic with close relatives on Tenerife.

 Other La Palma endemics include members of the daisy family, such as Sonchus palmensis, Argyranthemum haouarytheum Pericallis papyracea and Cheirolophus sventenii.

 Several animals are native or endemic to La Palma, including the: